When people hear I run this website, they always ask me how they can make money online.

 I think a lot of people hear about gubbing, and they see that as proof that matched betting is dodgy.

-Well, bookies don’t like matched bettors because in general they take more value that the average punter – and obviously, the bookies want to make as much money as possible!
+Well, bookies don’t like matched bettors because in general, they take more value than the average punter – and obviously, the bookies want to make as much money as possible!

 Annoying as it is, they’re within their rights to withhold free bets if they don’t think they’ll make a profit from you.

 But it’s still not illegal, and the bookies can’t take any legal action against you, even if they had proof that you’re matched betting.
 The worst that can happen is that you won’t get any more free bets or promotions from that company.
 That’s all.

-You should still be able to withdraw any money in your account, even if you’re gubbed.
+You should still be able to withdraw any money in your account, even if you’re gubbed (and psst, there are still ways to extract profit from gubbed accounts!).

 Conclusion: is matched betting illegal or legal?